ragibson/levy-stable-benchmarks/README.md

 TODO: see our [tests to prove our transformations are good](tests/parameterization_tests.py)

 ##### pylevy_miotto appears somewhat accurate in practice.
-Why does it perform so poorly in this benchmark?
+Why does it perform poorly in this benchmark?

-TODO: pylevy_miotto parameter limitations and implementation bugs
+TODO: pylevy_miotto parameter limitations

 ##### simple_quadrature seems very accurate.
 Is this always the case?